AristotleRazak/s-processor-school-management-system/usage_guide.md

-SAVE RECORD
+---

-How to save class record for backup
+## How to save class record for backup

 1. Click on ‘USER TOOLS’
 2. Click on ‘RECORD RESERVATION’
 3. Select class to reserve record
 4. Click on ‘RESERVE’

+---

-How to save school record for future use
+## How to save school record for future use

 1. Click on ‘USER TOOLS’
 2. Click on ‘RESERVE RECORD FOR FUTURE’